Repo! The Genetic Opera: Development

-In 1996, Darren Smith had a friend who was going through bankruptcy and whose possessions were going into foreclosure.
+In 1996, Darren Smith had a friend going through bankruptcy and whose possessions were going into foreclosure.
 Inspired by this, Smith came up with the idea of a future where not only one's property, but also one's body parts, could be repossessed.
-Smith and Terrance Zdunich collaborated on ideas and plot lines to create the first version of Repo!, titled The Necromerchant's Debt, which told the story of a grave robber in debt to a Repo Organ Man.
+Smith and Terrance Zdunich collaborated on ideas and plotlines to create the first version of Repo!, titled The Necromerchant's Debt, which told the story of a grave robber in debt to a Repo Organ Man.
 It premiered at the John Raitt Theater in 2002.
-After being such a success, Smith and Zdunich expanded on the universe to create all of the storylines that became Repo!
+After being such a success, the duo expanded on the universe to create all of the storylines that became Repo!
 The Genetic Opera later in 2002.
 Many changes were made, gradually, to the characters and music throughout various incarnations through 2005.
 For example, Rotti, in the earliest performances, was not father to Luigi, Pavi and Amber.
 Instead, he was a younger brother to Luigi and Pavi, while Amber was Luigi's daughter.
-Lyrics were adjusted to new arcs and some songs were dropped altogether, such as "But This Is Opera!", cut out to change the direction of Mag's character.
+Lyrics were adjusted to new arcs and some songs were dropped altogether, such as "But This Is Opera!", removed to change the direction of Mag's character.

 After years of being performed as a stage play, Repo! was adapted into a ten-minute short film directed and financed by Darren Lynn Bousman to pitch the idea to film studios.
 The film starred Shawnee Smith as Amber Sweet (then named "Heather Sweet"), Michael Rooker as the Repo Man, Kristen Fairlie as Shilo, Zdunich as GraveRobber and J. Larose as Pavi.

 Filming

-Once picked up by Lionsgate, principal photography began in September 2007 in Canada.
-The film was scheduled to be released on April 25, 2008, but was pushed back to November 7.
+Once picked up by Lionsgate, principal photography began in September 2007 in Canada. it was shot primarily at Cinespace Film Studios in Toronto, Ontario, Canada, where the Production for the cult musical film took place between September 10 and October 22, 2007.
+The film was scheduled for April 25, 2008, but was pushed back to November 7.
 X Japan leader Yoshiki produced the soundtrack, along with composing one extra track for the film.